aws-powertools/powertools-lambda-typescript/docs/features/event-handler/rest.md

 concerns like authentication, logging, validation, and response transformation without cluttering your route handlers.

-Each middleware function receives the following arguments:
+Each middleware function receives two arguments:

-* **params** - Route parameters extracted from the URL path
 * **reqCtx** - Request context containing the event, Lambda context, request, and response objects
 * **next** - A function to pass control to the next middleware in the chain